Department of Geology and Environmental Geosciences

 B.S. with Honors, Department of Geological Sciences, Arizona State University, 2007

 I am a hydrogeologist interested in how fluids interact with and can induce earthquakes and how groundwater factors into water resources.
 After my undergraduate degree, I worked as a geologist in an environmental consulting firm on the East Coast.
 The majority of our work focused on remediation of groundwater and soil.
 This work gave me a strong hydrogeology background that I now use in my research and teaching.
+It also taught me how to drive a skid-steer.

 My current research focuses on the physical processes controlling injection induced seismicity.
 I use numerical models to study the interaction between fluids and seismicity.
 I am also interested in teaching, pedagogy, and discipline based education research.
 I am particularly enthusiastic about increasing accessibility and inclusion in the geosciences.